e-kwsm/InChI/INCHI-1-DOC/APIReference/InChI_API_Reference.md

 • IXA_INCHIBUILDER_OPTION_FoldCRU: If set to IXA_FALSE (default), no polymer CRU folding is attempted;  if set to IXA_TRUE, attempt is made to fold CRU in order to eliminate inner repeats (e.g., convert -(CH2CH2)n- to -(CH2)n- ).

-• IXA_INCHIBUILDER_OPTION_LooseTSACheck: If set to IXA_FALSE (default), usual strict criteria of ambiguous drawing for in-ring tetrahedral stereo are used;; if set to IXA_TRUE, relaxed critera are used (useful for large rings where in-ring bond angles are close to 180o).
+• IXA_INCHIBUILDER_OPTION_LooseTSACheck: If set to IXA_FALSE (default), usual strict criteria of ambiguous drawing for in-ring tetrahedral stereo are used;; if set to IXA_TRUE, relaxed criteria are used (useful for large rings where in-ring bond angles are close to 180o).

 • IXA_INCHIBUILDER_OPTION_OutErrInChI: If set to IXA_FALSE (default), no InChI  output occurs on error;if set to IXA_TRUE, empty InChI ("InChI=1//"  or "InChI=1S//" string is produced.